-Chemical engineering is based upon applications of chemistry, physics, mathematics, and, increasingly, biology and biochemistry.
+Chemical engineering involves applications of chemistry, physics, mathematics, and, increasingly, biology and biochemistry.
 In addition to basic physics, chemistry, and mathematics, the chemical engineering curriculum includes the study of applied mathematics, material and energy balances, properties and physics of gases, liquids and solids, fluid mechanics, heat and mass transfer, thermodynamics, chemical kinetics and chemical reactor design, and the integrating subjects of process design, process control, and optimization.
 Because of this broad-based foundation that emphasizes basic and engineering sciences, chemical engineering is perhaps the broadest of the engineering disciplines.

 Because many industries utilize some chemical or physical transformation of matter, the chemical engineer is much in demand.
 He or she may work in the manufacture of inorganic products (ceramics, semiconductors, and other electronic materials); in the manufacture of organic products (polymer fibers, films, coatings, pharmaceuticals, hydrocarbon fuels, and petrochemicals); in the manufacture of graphite, abrasives, and fuel cells; in the metallurgical industries; or in the biotechnology industry.
 Chemical engineering underlies most of the energy field, including the efficient production and utilization of coal, petroleum, natural gas, oil shale, and geothermal deposits.
+Air and water pollution control and abatement are also within the domain of expertise of chemical engineers.
 The chemical engineer may also enter the field of biochemical engineering, where applications range from the utilization of microorganisms and cultured cells, to enzyme engineering and other areas of emerging biotechnology, to the manufacture of foods, to the design of artificial human organs.

-Freshman and sophomore students normally take the fundamental courses in mathematics, physics, and chemistry (Ma 1 abc, Ma 2 abc, Ph 1 abc, Ph 2 abc, Ch 1 abc, Ch 41 a).
+Freshman and sophomore students normally take the core courses in mathematics, physics, and chemistry (Ma 1 abc, Ma 2 abc, Ph 1 abc, Ph 2 abc, Ch 1 abc, Ch 41 a).
 It is strongly recommended that they also take a course in computer programming (e.g., CS 1 or CS 2).
 Students interested in an introduction to the breadth of chemical engineering are encouraged to take ChE 10.
 The open-ended projects in ChE 10 also offer an opportunity to become acquainted with some of the faculty in chemical engineering.